Syscoin — The Empty Bazaar

 A week later, on 26th of August, a new BCT thread was posted since the blockchain now was up and running.
 Some new releases were in the pipeline and the project ran seamlessly when the escrow Moolah suddenly announced that they were going to close business.
 According to CCN journalists, quoting evidence provided by, among others, Dogecoin's creator Jackson Palmer, Moolah was run by a scammer.
 The Syscoin team announced legal proceedings immediately as a majority of all presale funds were still stored over there.
 A majority of these funds were never seen again.

 Development continued throughout the year and in 2015, the team approached Ethereum as they saw potential use of that platform's smart contracts in terms of developing escrow, a decentralized marketplace, auctions etc. Syscoin already had a working decentralized marketplace where offers were stored on-chain, but they saw even further merit in Ethereum.
 More specifically, trustless escrow functionality and other new features were deemed unfeasible with a Bitcoin code base as it prompted hardforks with every new implementation.
-At around this time, there was also talks of holding a second crowdsale for what was named SYS2.
+At around this time, there was also talk of holding a second crowdsale for what was named SYS2.
 SYS2 was designed to be a marketplace-focused utility token on Ethereum's blockchain, that could be converted from regular SYS with ratio 1:1.
 During this conversion, old SYS were going to be burned.
 Another important aspect was that the main Syscoin developers were going to shift to Ethereum-based development (Solidity) of SYS2, leaving holders of original SYS in uncertainty as the chain went in to 'maintenance mode'.

 On October 17th 2015, the beta of what was deemed last Syscoin release (named Shade) was available on GitHub.
 At the same time, the name of Forge had been decided for the new SYS2 asset.
 Then, just weeks later, the Syscoin team decided to ditch the Ethereum plans and focus solely on the Shade release instead.
 This release came with some large changes as well, including the need to import private keys in a new SYS2 wallet to obtain tokens on a new blockchain, which genesis block was to be a snapshot from the old blockchain.
 The new blockchain specifications also changed the maximum number of tokens in existence, from 2 billion to around 6.68 million.